ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index-ibmcloud-secure-perimeter-health.md

 - Use `ibmcloud-secure-perimeter-health` as a pod on a Kubernetes cluster within your Secure Perimeter to scan for private network exposures.
 - Use `ibmcloud-secure-perimeter-health` as a stand-alone Docker container on your workstation to scan for public network exposures.

-More information on Secure Perimeter can be found in these blog articles:
+For more information about Secure Perimeter, see these blog articles:

 - [Set up a Secure Perimeter in {{site.data.keyword.cloud_notm}} ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/dwblog/2018/ibm-cloud-vyatta-set-up-secure-perimeter/).
 - [Set up an automated Secure Perimeter in {{site.data.keyword.cloud_notm}} ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/dwblog/2018/set-automated-secure-perimeter-ibm-cloud/).

 After scanning, the `ibmcloud-secure-perimeter-health` image produces a report on which networks were reachable from within the Secure Perimeter Segment.
 Each report details the name of the network gateway, VLAN, its subnets, and any offending hosts.
-An example report of a user that scanned for private network vulnerabilities:
+The following code is an example report of a user that scanned for private network vulnerabilities:

 ```
 #-------- Running Secure Perimeter exposure scan 2018-05-24 12:00:00 --------#